 • User experience: Is the interface clean and user-friendly?
 Will your team be able to pick it up quickly, without hindering productivity?

-• Features: Does the work productivity software offer the specific tools and features you need?
+• Features: Does the work productivity software offer the tools and features you need?

 • Security: Data security is particularly important while you’re traveling.
 Does the suite include two-factor authentication and end-to-end encryption to protect your company’s data?